 Being a next-gen version of the (almost) legendary ETA 2824 ebauche, the new movement features a number of changes that include longer mainspring, and a low-friction escapement wheel.
 The mechanism is also 25 percent slower beating at just 21,600 vibrations per hour that alone allowed to increase the power reserve by at least ten hours.
 Although some may consider it a trade-off (some persons, for example, don’t like the second hand moves in a less fluid fashion than it is the case with timekeepers that have their mechanisms working at standard 28,800 vph,) I don’t really see any problem here since there are numerous high-end calibers beating at exactly the same frequency.

 As far as I know, the Powermatic 80 is even available in an officially COSC-certified chronometer version, but this particular variation of the mechanism seems to be of a more plebeian pedigree, if you don’t mind the expression.
+Some enthusiasts are even angry with ETA for cheapening out the original ETA 2824 workhorse movement with plastic parts and a number of jewels reduced to just 23, but, well, you get almost two times power reserve of the original, right?

 Well, plebeian or not, the watch looks quite elegant mainly thanks to its black cambered dial and vintage-styled hour and minute hands that are accompanied with stick-shaped hour markers and three Arabic numerals.
 Treated with rose gold PVD coating, the elements also feature thin strips of Superluminova that makes it readable at night.
 The mechanism, by the way, too, looks great with a new oscillating weight that now comes in PVD-treated full-black version with the usual Certina Turtle printed in bright white.
 Bridges are also redecorated, but not in as flashy a way.